KhronosGroup/Vulkan-Docs/.gitlab/issue_templates/EXT_release_checklist.md

 As progress is made on work items, fill in the italicized fields with appropriate data.
-For example, when a merge request exists, edit it into the "API specification merged" line in place of _MR_.
-When the MR is merged and the WG agrees that it is stable, check off the item in the checklist. ("Specification stable" means that all discussions are resolved and there are no MRs in flight that modify behavior defined by the extension and its dependencies.)
+For example, when a merge request exists, edit it into the "API specification ready" line in place of _MR_.
+When the WG agrees that it is ready for release, check off the item in the checklist.
+("Ready for release" implies that all discussions are resolved and there are no MRs in flight that modify behavior defined by the extension and its dependencies.)